edgeyoda/example-standalone-inferencing-zephyr-nRF-internal-temp-sensor/README.md

 ## Tested on

-This example has been tested on the nRF52840dk but should work on all the following boards:
+This example has been tested on the nRF52840 DK but should work on all the following boards:

 * [nrf52dk_nrf52832](https://docs.zephyrproject.org/latest/boards/arm/nrf52dk_nrf52832/doc/index.html)
 * [nRF52840dk_nrf52840](https://docs.zephyrproject.org/latest/boards/arm/nrf52840dk_nrf52840/doc/index.html)